Arranging a funeral or cremation in New York

 If you travel regularly, you should consider purchasing a Travel Protection Plan.
 This peace of mind plan costs just $450 for lifetime cover and protects you and your family from unnecessary expenses and stress if death should happen while away from your U.S. residence.

 Culturally diverse funerals in New York

-New York has a rich, vibrant multicultural community and as such there are a diverse set of funeral traditions and customs practiced in New York.
-Be it traditional Irish wakes, African-American home-goings, Jewish funerals or Buddhist ceremonies, there is a funeral services provider meeting all these needs.
-If you have particular faith or custom requirements, be sure to check around and find out which providers can accommodate your needs.
+New York has a rich, vibrant, multicultural community, and as such, diverse funeral traditions and customs are practiced in New York.
+Be it traditional Irish wakes, African-American home-goings, Jewish funerals, or Buddhist ceremonies.
+There is a funeral services provider meeting all these needs.
+If you have a particular faith or custom requirement, be sure to check around and find out which providers can accommodate your needs.

 New York State Department of Health

 Bureau of Funeral Directing